 How to read these ranges

 Price alone isn't the signal — staff seniority, strategic time, and ownership of SEO performance are.
 A $15K retainer with a senior operator and clear SLA is often more valuable than a $40K program staffed by juniors.
 When budgeting, ask for expected outputs (traffic, MQLs), time-to-impact, and how attribution will be measured.
 Agency fees should reflect the plan and marketing services you actually receive.
-We unpack the mechanics in our deep dive on in house SEO.
+We unpack the mechanics in our in-house SEO guide.

 Which Pricing Model Fits Your Stage And Goals (Targets, Timelines, And ROI Metrics)

 Selecting the right pricing model depends on three variables: stage, immediate goals, and internal capabilities.
 We map common scenarios for Series A through pre-IPO and the pricing models that best match.
-We walk through the specifics in a closer look at how much should you.
+We walk through the specifics in our link building pricing guide.

 Series A (product-market fit, early growth, limited org depth)